ghassani/openpst/README.md

 #### Sahara Protocol

 Sahara protocol that allows for memory debugging, firmware transfer, and emergency device programming.
-Typically known to be Qualcomm USB Product ID 0x9006 and 9008.
-On some devices it is also used for firmware transfer during boot, such as some 9xxx series chipsets.
+Typically known to be Qualcomm USB Product ID 9006 and 9008.

 Currently supported features: